 Program Background and Project Benefits

 The Department of Energy’s (DOE) Carbon Storage Program encompasses five Technology Areas: (1) Geologic Storage and Simulation and Risk Assessment (GSRA), (2) Monitoring, Verification, Accounting and Assessment (MVAA), (3) Carbon Dioxide (CO2) Use and Re-Use, (4) Regional Carbon Sequestration Partnerships (RCSP), and (5) Focus Areas for Sequestration Science.
 The first three Technology Areas comprise the Core Research and Development (R&D), which includes studies ranging from applied laboratory to pilot-scale research focused on developing new technologies and systems for greenhouse gas (GHG) mitigation through carbon storage.
 This project is part of the Core R&D CO2 Use and Re-use Technology Area and focuses on developing pathways and novel approaches for reducing CO2 emissions in areas where geologic storage may not be an optimal solution.
 Carbon dioxide use and re-use applications could generate significant benefits through the capture or conversion of CO2 to useful products such as fuels, chemicals, or plastics.
 Revenue generated from these applications could offset a portion of the CO2 capture cost.
 The program’s R&D strategy includes adapting and applying existing technologies that can be utilized in the next five years, while concurrently developing innovative and advanced technologies that will be deployed in the decade beyond.
 The area of CO2 use and re-use for carbon storage is relatively new and less well-known compared to other storage approaches, such as geologic storage.
 Many challenges exist for achieving successful CO2 use and re-use, including the development of technologies capable of economically fixing CO2 in stable products for indirect storage.
+Many challenges exist for achieving successful CO2 use and re-use, including the development of technologies capable of economically fixing CO2 in stable products for indirect storage.
 More exploratory technological investigations are needed to discover new applications and reactions.
 Each CO2 use and re-use technology approach has a specific application, advantages over others, and challenges that are the focus of existing and future research.
 Technologies being developed will work towards meeting carbon storage programmatic goals; and these technologies may provide coal-based electric power generating facilities and other industrial CO2 emitters additional tools to manage CO2 emissions.
 This project is researching the use of CO2 to create a high-strength Portland cement substitute for use in high-performance building materials.
 The research project is working to develop a commercially viable process to react CO2 with a mineral to make a solid matrix capable of meeting specifications of a construction material.
-The technology, when successfully demonstrated, will provide an opportunity to drastically reduce CO2 emissions associated with the concrete production life cycle and provide a useful application for CO2.
-This technology contributes to the Carbon Storage Program’s effort of developing cost effective methods for CO2 use and re-use.
+The technology has the potential to substantially reduce CO2 emissions associated with the concrete production life cycle and provide a useful pre-cast PC application for CO2.
+Additionally, this technology contributes to the Carbon Storage Program’s effort of developing cost effective methods for CO2 use and re-use.
 Goals/Objectives